ucan-wg/spec/README.md

 A "sub-scheme" MAY be used to delegate some of that scheme controlled by parenthood.
 For example `my:dns` delegates access to all DNS records. `my:mailto` selects all owned email addresses controlled by this user.

-Re-delegating these to further DIDs in a chain MUST use the URI `as:`, and address the specific parent DID that owns that resource, followed by the resource kind selector.
+Re-delegating these to further DIDs in a chain MUST use the `as` URI, and address the specific parent DID that owns that resource, followed by the resource kind selector.
 For instance: `as:did:key:z6MkiTBz1ymuepAQ4HEHYSF1H8quG5GLVVQR3djdX3mDooWp:*` selects all resources originating from the specified DID, and `as:did:key:z6MkiTBz1ymuepAQ4HEHYSF1H8quG5GLVVQR3djdX3mDooWp:mailto` selects email addresses from the DID.

 ``` abnf
 delegatescheme = "as:" did ":" kind